goforlocalcoin/gocoin/README.md

-Just created goforlocalcoin to learn.
+Just created gocoin for Goforlocal.com to learn.